amontieldev/getting-started-with-git/README.md

 Making an update to README.md

+# Title size H1